 The exhibition has played a huge role in my portraiture journey, leaving its impact on me color-wise.

 It’s not always photography that inspires me to photograph.
-Usually, it is a feeling and energy I get when looking at art.
-Writing this now really makes me want to visit some exhibitions soon.
+Usually, it is a feeling and energy I experience while being surrounded by creativity and art.